 Paul completed his 200-hour teacher training through Rishikesh Yog Van school, registered with Yoga Alliance, USA.
 As a team member Paul currently provides advice, input and support for the general operations of East Meets West Yog.
 Paul is also a Certified Financial Planner.

-Ankit leads our monthly Bhakti Yoga sessions with kirtan and mantra chanting.
-At the tender age of 12 (7th grade) Ankit joined the Gayatri Ved Vidyalaya Gurukul where young boys study to become Vedic priests.
+Ankit leads our Bhakti Yoga sessions with kirtan and mantra chanting.
+At the tender age of 12 (seventh grade) Ankit joined the Gayatri Ved Vidyalaya Gurukul.
 A gurukul is an ancient Indian residential education system where the students live with or near the guru.
-Ankit then moved on to the Swami Narayana Ashram in the 9th grade where he had the opportunity to study music.
-Recently, he completed his Grade 12 at Punjab Sindh Kshetra Sadhu Mahavidyala Sanskrit University Rishikesh.
-Ankit has been gifted with a melodious voice and is very passionate about music and singing, his greatest hobby.
-He is well-known and well-respected in Rishikesh for leading and participating in the Aarti ceremony at Triveni wharf and Swami Narayana jetty; both popular places for visitors to Rishikesh.
-Ankit teaches music to the children at Khushi Charitable Society and is looking forward to his upcoming studies in Delhi, where he will be pursuing a Bachelor of Arts degree in Classical Indian Music.
+Ankit then moved on to the Swami Narayana Ashram in the ninth grade where he had the opportunity to study music.
+He completed his Grade 12 at Punjab Sindh Kshetra Sadhu Mahavidyala Sanskrit University Rishikesh.
+Ankit is very enthusiastic about music and singing, his greatest hobby.
+He is known in Rishikesh for leading and participating in the Aarti ceremony at Triveni wharf and Swami Narayana jetty; both popular places for visitors to Rishikesh.

 Sagar was born is Rishikesh—the world capital of yoga.
-After completing12th grade at S.P.N.
-Inter College, he began his Yoga journey.
-At age 18, Sagar went to PSKSD Sanskrit University, where he learnt Yogic lifestyle and completed his Yoga certification.
-He then connected with an ashram in Laxman Jhula, Rishikesh in order to deepen his knowledge in yoga; he learnt Yogasana and Pranayama, before starting to teach at the Ashram, as well as other yoga studios in Rishikesh.
-Sagar continued to further his education at an NGO, Khushi Charitable Society where he studied since the age of 7.
+After completing 12th grade at S.P.N.
+Inter College, he began his yoga journey.
+At age 18, Sagar went to PSKSD Sanskrit University, where he learnt yogic lifestyle and completed his yoga certification.
+He further deepened his knowledge of yoga through connecting with an ashram in Laxman Jhula, Rishikesh.
+Sagar learnt yogasana and pranayama, before starting to teach at the Ashram, as well as other yoga studios in Rishikesh.
+He continued to further his education at an NGO, Khushi Charitable Society where he studied since the age of seven.
 He now enjoys volunteering and giving back to Khushi by sharing his knowledge and expertise with the younger children of Khushi.
+Sagar completed his Masters in Yogic Science from Uttarakhand Sanskrit University, Haridwar in 2023.

-Naraindra is a certified yoga instructor (RYT) through the Yoga Alliance of Canada.
+Naraindra is a Registered Yoga Teacher (RYT) through the Yoga Alliance of Canada.
 He has an Applied Specialization in Mindful Meditation from the University of Toronto and has completed 50 hours of Pilates Teacher Training.
-He teaches yoga at fitness facilities and yoga studios in the Greater Toronto Areas.
-In 2019 he travelled to Rishikesh, North India, the Yoga Capital of the World where he stayed at the Yoga Niketan Ashram, participating in lectures and other activities in various ashrams, while absorbing the beauty and spirituality of the Himalaya Mountains and the River Ganges.
-He continues to stay current and informed by attending a variety of programs in yoga and yoga philosophy, as well as yoga conferences.
-Naraindra is also a Chartered Professional Accountant (CPA), and prior to his full-time involvement in ‘yoga life’ he held various roles in the corporate sector and educational institutions.
+He taught yoga at the largest health club in Canada, Goodlife Fitness, for ten years, as well as various yoga studios in the Greater Toronto Area.
+In 2019 he travelled to Rishikesh, North India, the yoga capital of the world where he stayed at an ashram, participating in lectures and other activities in various ashrams, while taking in the beauty and spirituality of the Holy Ganges that sits at the foot of the beautiful Himalaya Mountains.
+Naraindra stays current and informed by attending a variety of programs in yoga and yoga philosophy, as well as yoga conferences.
+Naraindra is also a Chartered Professional Accountant (CPA), and prior to his full-time involvement in ‘yoga life’ he held various management roles at the University of Toronto for twenty-five years.

 Rajkumar Sharma was born in Rishikesh, North India.
+In 2023 he completed hi Masters in Yogic Science from Uttarkhand Sanskrit University, Haridwar.
 He has a Bachelor of Arts degree from Hemwati Nandan Bahuguna (H.N.B.)
 Garhwal University, and completed a naturopathy program as well as a yoga program, both from Khushi Charitable Society.
 Rajkumar is a Dance Instructor at the Khushi Charitable Society and choreographs and trains the children for dance competitions where they have always placed in the top three.
-Rajkumar is passionate about all styles of dance and incorporates yoga movements and postures in the cardio-dance classes.
+Rajkumar is enthusiastic about all styles of dance.

 Megha Dabral was born and raised in Rishikesh, North India, where the Holy Ganges flows at the foot of the Himalaya mountains.
 She obtained her 200-hours teacher’s training certification from AATM Yogashala in 2018 and in 2020 she completed her masters in Yogic Science from Uttarkhand Sanskrit Uniiversity in Haridwar.
 Megha has been learning yogasana from her guru for many years; this is her passion, and she continues to keep herself up-to-date since she feels yoga is an infinite journey and learning is endless.
 She started teaching asanas in government schools in 2017, and after seeing her passion for yoga, her guru offered her an opportunity to teach at his yoga school where she is now one of the faculty members, leading yoga classes on a daily basis.
 During the Covid-19 pandemic and due to the lockdown, Megha was unemployed, however EMWY (East Meets West Yog) provided her with an opportunity to teach virtually.
 She continues to teach with EMWY and has also returned to ‘in-person’ teaching at her guru’s yoga school.

-As part of our mission to provide educational opportunities for underprivileged children, we have chosen to support the Khushi Charitable Organization, and the Oaks of Righteousness organization—both of which we believe share our goal in helping children achieve academic education to lead more fulfilling lives that will allow them to offer the same opportunity to others in the future.
+As part of our mission to provide educational opportunities for underprivileged children, we have chosen to support Jyotir Gyan Bhavan, Khushi Charitable Society, and the Oaks of Righteousness.
+These organizations support our mission of helping underprivileged children in other parts of the globe, achieve an academic education to help them lead more fulfilling lives that will enable them to offer the same opportunity to others in the future.”

 To: “Click on the links below to these two charities”